What is the Prado Museum?

 The Prado has one of Rembrandt‘s best-known pictures, Queen Artemisia.

-There is also a collection of Egyptian, Greek and Roman sculptures, as well as a collection of jewellery and objets d’art, the Tresoro del Delfín.
+There is also a collection of Egyptian, Greek, and Roman sculptures, as well as a collection of jewelry and objets d’art, the Tresoro del Delfín.